 Findings from the third year of the Teacher Residency grant programs will be presented to the Commission during the February 2023 meeting.
 This presentation will highlight enrollment, completion, hiring, and retention findings from an analysis of data collected about the first three cohorts of residents.
 In addition to being shared during the presentation, these data are featured in the Teacher Residency Grant Program dashboard.
-WestEd will also share findings and recommendations from a newly released brief: Building Strong Residency Partnerships: Challenges and Opportunities in the CA Teacher Residency Grant, focusing on the early challenges and successes of grant-funded teacher residencies to build strong and sustainable partnerships across residency programming, host local education agencies (LEAs), and partner institutions of higher education (IHEs).
+WestEd will also share findings and recommendations from a newly released brief: Teacher Residency Grant, focusing on the early challenges and successes of grant-funded teacher residencies to build strong and sustainable partnerships across residency programming, host local education agencies (LEAs), and partner institutions of higher education (IHEs).